-A Bulletin 17C frequency analysis was conducted at the USGS Crabtree Creek at U.S Highway 1 at Raleigh, NC (02087324), for comparison to the Crabtree Creek basin HEC-HMS model design storms as shown in Figure 93 and Table 53.
+A Bulletin 17C frequency analysis was conducted at the USGS 02087324 Crabtree Creek at U.S Highway 1 at Raleigh, NC, for comparison to the Crabtree Creek basin HEC-HMS model design storms.
 The plotted HEC-HMS flows closely match results from the frequency analysis.
 HEC-HMS-computed design storms more frequent than the 0.01-AEP were lower than the B17C curve and higher than for the less frequent 0.005- and 0.002-AEP events.
 Overall, HEC-HMS computed flow had an average variance of -5.8% compared to B17C results.

-Figure 93.
+Figure 90.
 Crabtree Creek basin HEC-HMS flow comparison with USGS US-1 Gage Bulletin 17C Frequency Analysis